-Example 1: Retrieving the user portion of the Request-URI and passing it as a new parameter in the translated Request-URI.
-Initial Request-URI: sip:alice123@atlanta.com;paramname1=paramvalue1 Userinfo Regex: ([^:])(:(.))?
-SIP Service: external Parameters to Match:
+Example 1: Retrieving the user portion of the Request-URI and passing it as a new parameter in the translated Request-URI:

-Map SIP Request-URI to: Userinfo: \1:\3 SIP Service: ccxmlservice Parameters to Add: name=\1

 '''

+Initial Request-URI: sip:alice123@atlanta.com;paramname1=paramvalue1

+Userinfo Regex: ([^:])(:(.))?

+SIP Service: external

+Parameters to Match:

+Map SIP Request-URI to:

+Userinfo: \1:\3

+SIP Service: ccxmlservice

+Parameters to Add: name=\1

 Final Request-URI: sip:alice123@ccxmlservice;

 paramname1=paramvalue1;name=alice123

 '''

-In this example, the backreference $\1$ corresponds to the sub-expression enclosed by the first opened parenthesis, here "([^:])".
-The matched string for $\1$ is here "alice123".
+In this example, the backreference token 1 corresponds to the sub-expression that is enclosed by the first-opened parenthesis, $([^:])$.
+The matched string for 1 is here alice123.

-Likewise, $\langle 2 \text{ corresponds to the subexpression matched by "(:(.)), and } \langle 3 \text{ corresponds to (.), the sub-expression enclosed by the third opening parenthesis.}$
+Likewise, $\2$ corresponds to the subexpression matched by (:(.)), and $\3$ corresponds to (.), the sub-expression enclosed by the third opening parenthesis.

-Here, both $\2$ and $\3$ do not match to any string since there is no password field in the initial Request-URI.
-Also note that since there is no password field, the colon ":" from " $\1:\3$ " is omitted from the final Request-URI.
+Here, both $\2$ and $\3$ do not match any string because there is no password field in the initial Request-URI.
+Also note that since there is no password field, the colon : from $\1:\3$ is omitted from the final Request-URI.

-In the above example, we assume that 10.0.0.190 is the SIP resource providing the service coxmlservice.
+In the above example, we assume that 10.0.0.190 is the SIP resource providing the service ccxmlservice.

-The parameter "sipservice=ccxmlservice" is automatically added by the SIP Proxy in the translated Request-URI.
+The parameter sipservice=ccxmLservice is automatically added by the SIP Proxy in the translated Request-URI.

-Example 2: Retrieving the old password from the initial Request-URI and using it in the translated Request-URI with a new user.
-Initial Request-URI: sip:alice:pwd@atlanta.com;paramname1=paramvalue1 Userinfo Regex: alice(:(.))?
-SIP Service: external Parameters to Match:
+Example 2: Retrieving the old password from the initial Request-URI and using it in the translated Request-URI with a new user:

-Map SIP Request-URI to: Userinfo: bob:\2

 '''

+Initial Request-URI:

+sip:alice:pwd@atlanta.com;paramname1=paramvalue1

+Userinfo Regex: alice(:(.))?

+SIP Service: external

+Parameters to Match:

+Map SIP Request-URI to:

+Userinfo: bob:\2

 SIP Service: ccxmlservice

+'''

-Parameters to Add:
+''' Parameters to Add:

 Final Request-URI:

-sip:bob:pwd@10.0.0.190;sipservice=ccxmlservice;paramname1

-=paramvalue1
+sip:bob:pwd@10.0.0.190;sipservice=ccxmlservice;paramname1=paramvalue

+Note: The matched string for 1 is : pwd.
+The matched string for 2 is pwd.

+In the above example, we assume that 10.0.0.190 is the SIP resource providing the service ccxmlservice.

+The parameter sipservice=ccxmlservice is automatically added by the SIP Proxy in the translated Request-URI.

+Example 3: Replacing a password with a new password that is extracted from the parameters list of the initial Request-URI:

 '''

-Note:

-The matched string for 1 is ": pwd"

-The matched string for $\2$ is "pwd"

-In the above example, we assume that 10.0.0.190 is the SIP resource providing the service coxmlservice.

-The parameter "sipservice=ccxmlservice" is automatically added by the SIP Proxy in the translated Request-URI.

-Example 3: Replacing a password by a new password extracted from the parameters list of the initial Request-URI.

-'''

-Initial Request-URI:
+Initial Request-URI: sip:alice:pwd@atlanta.com;newpassword=p%40:wd

-sip:alice:pwd@atlanta.com;newpassword=p%40:wd

 Userinfo Regex: ([^:])(:(.))?

 SIP Service: external

 Parameters to Match: newpassword

 '''